 If the vegetables are especially small, you may want to grill them on foil instead to avoid them falling through the cracks.

-Yes, if you want to make this Italian zucchini recipe in foil packets rather than directly on the grates, you can.
-Simply make a boat out of the foil and add the spears and the marinade.
+Yes, if you want to make grilled zucchini in foil packets rather than directly on the grates, you can.
+Simply make a boat out of the foil, then add the spears and the marinade.

-Then, very carefully seal the foil and allow it to cook for the total time.
+Then, very carefully seal the foil and allow zucchini parmesan to cook for the total time.
 You can open the foil and turn the zucchini over partway through if you like.
 But, it isn’t necessary to do that to cook it completely.

-All you need to do is to remove the zucchini from the foil and there is no extra clean up involved.
+All you need to do is to remove the grilled zucchini from the foil, and there is no extra clean up involved.
 That means more time to relax and spend with friends rather than inside doing dishes.

-If you don’t have an outside grill, you can easily make it on a stovetop grill pan as long as the grill you use has ridges on it.
+If you don’t have an outside grill, you can easily make this zucchini parmesan recipe on a stovetop grill pan — as long as the grill you use has ridges on it.

 Something similar to a George Foreman indoor grill should work perfectly.

 Zucchini on the grill makes a wonderful vegetable side dish that you can serve with any type of protein!

 Here are a few suggestions that you might want to try when you make this zucchini parmesan recipe:

 With love, from our simple kitchen to yours.